-- [24] I understand that Mr. lasenza received erroneous advice, which led him to believe he must submit a return.
+- [24] I understand that the Mr. Pollard received erroneous advice, which led him to believe he must submit a return.
 He completed his return providing the information required under s.
 4(1) of the LRA with the honest belief that the information was true (section 5(1)).
-I accept that he did not do this to intentionally mislead the LRA. - [25] Mr. Iasenza was not an in-house lobbyist because his responsibilities for the VAFFC or the FSM did not include lobbying.
-He was not a consultant lobbyist within the meaning of the LRA because he did not undertake to lobby, for payment, on behalf of the VAFFC or the FSM.
+I accept that he did not do this to intentionally mislead the LRA. - [25] Mr. Pollard was not an in-house lobbyist because his responsibilities for VAFFC or FSM did not include lobbying.
+He was not a consultant lobbyist within the meaning of the LRA because he did not undertake to lobby, for payment, on behalf of VAFFC or FSM.
 He did not communicate with public office holders for any one of the purposes defined as lobbying.
-Based on the facts, Mr. Iasenza was not required to file a return, yet he did. - [26] I understand that the Mr. Iasenza believed he was required to file a return and the information he entered into his return was accurate.
+Based on the facts, Mr. Pollard was not required to file a return, yet he did. - [26] I understand that the Mr. Pollard believed he was required to file a return and the information he entered into his return was accurate.
 However, it is the responsibility of the individual filer to understand the requirements and obligations under the LRA prior to submitting a return.
 Saying that there is a misunderstanding or that one has received erroneous advice is not justification for filing a return when not required to do so.